Aryan158048/Brain-Tumor-Project/README.md

 This is an interactive R Shiny application that allows users to upload Brain MRI images and classify them as **tumor** or **non-tumor** using trained machine learning models.

+The brain_tumor_dataset contains the pictures used to train the model, and can be used for example.

 <img src="brain_banner.png" alt="Brain Banner" width="300" align="center"/>

 ---